Best Free Transcription Software in 2026

 • Requires technical setup

-• No polished built-in interface by default
+• No polished default interface

 Best for